Ultimate San Francisco Real Estate Investing Guide for 2026

 Buy and Hold

-At a later time, when the value of the investment property has increased, the real estate investor has the option of selling the investment property if that is to their advantage.
+Later, when the market value of the investment property has grown, the investor has the advantage of unloading the investment property if that is to their benefit.

 Factors to Consider